aws-amplify/amplify-flutter/packages/amplify_flutter/test/config/testdata/README.md

 2. Run `amplify add api` and select the Todo schema with all other defaults.
 3. Run `amplify add auth` and select all defaults.
 4. Run `amplify push`.
-5. Update the `.gitignore` to the following:
+5. Update the `.gitignore` to the following, and add the files to tracking.

 ```
 amplify/
 .vscode/
 !amplifyconfiguration.dart
 ```

+6. Run `amplify delete` and restore the `amplifyconfiguration.dart` file if deleted.

 **Note**: The values in these configs do not represent live services.